Freestyle skiing-Australia's Anthony earns redemption with dual moguls gold

 Anthony crossed the finish line a fraction of a second before Kauf but had to wait for the judges' final assessment.
 She smiled and pumped her arms in the air when she saw she had earned a score of 20, compared to Kauf's 15.
 A throng of Australian supporters cheered and waved yellow inflated kangaroos on the side of the mountain.

-At the medal ceremony, Anthony broke into a wide smile as she celebrated becoming the first Australian to win two Winter Olympics gold medals.
+At the medal ceremony, Anthony broke into a wide smile as she celebrated her historic second Olympic gold.

 Anthony had been the favourite to win the singles but wobbled out of line in her second run to finish eighth.
 In the single moguls, riders tackle the course solo and the highest score wins.